Panoptic Vision-Language Feature Fields

 \subsection{Model Structure}

 Fig.~\ref{fig:model_overview} illustrates the structure of our model.
-We construct a semantic and an instance feature field starting from the NeRF architecture.
-However, unlike previous methods that stack additional feature fields directly on top of the density and color multilayer perceptrons (MLPs)~\cite{siddiqui2023panoptic, fu2022panoptic, KunduCVPR2022PNF} -- which we denote as \emph{scene reconstruction} branch --, we separate the panoptic feature fields by deriving semantic features $\mathcal{F_S}$ from the NeRF ``geometric" features $\mathcal{F_G}$, similar to~\cite{blomqvist2023neural}, and simultaneously optimizing instance features $\mathcal{F_I}$ from another branch.
-For each of these branches, we adopt a $\mathrm{HHE}$)~\cite{blomqvist2022baking}, a fast encoding method that consists of a hash grid encoding~\cite{muller2022instant} and a low frequency positional encoding to learn coarse spatial information and finer scene details without over-fitting.
+We construct a semantic and an instance feature field based on Instant-NGP~\cite{muller2022instant}.
+However, unlike previous methods that stack additional feature fields directly on the density and color multilayer perceptrons (MLPs) ~\cite{siddiqui2023panoptic, fu2022panoptic, KunduCVPR2022PNF} -- which we denote as \emph{scene reconstruction} branch --, we separate the panoptic feature fields by deriving semantic features $\mathcal{F_S}$ from the NeRF ``geometric" features $\mathcal{F_G}$, similar to~\cite{blomqvist2023neural}, and simultaneously optimizing instance features $\mathcal{F_I}$ from another branch.
+For each of these branches, we adopt a $\mathrm{HHE}$~\cite{blomqvist2022baking}, a fast encoding method that consists of a hash grid encoding~\cite{muller2022instant} and a low frequency positional encoding to learn coarse spatial information and finer scene details without over-fitting.
 Thus, we formulate panoptic feature fields as follows:

-We experimentally noticed that introducing an instance field helps the quality of VL embeddings derived from the semantic feature field.
-This observation is validated in ablation experiments in Sec.~\ref{sec:exp-ablation}.
-We also found that decoupling the feature fields into different branches benefits the mapping from the underlying $\mathrm{HHE}$ to different types of information, and results in better scene understanding.
-Moreover, we noticed that geometric features already encode semantic information to some extent from the \emph{color} supervision when learning pure radiance fields.
-Therefore, we separate the semantic and instance features into two branches.
-We predict semantic features from scene geometric features, similar to~\cite{blomqvist2023neural}, and simultaneously optimize instance features in another branch.